pvlbzn/Today/Apr18/java_abstract_interface.md

 Abstract classes are meant to be *inherited* from.
 Interfaces are meant to be *implemented*.

 **Actual difference**: Subclass of an abstract class has a strong relationship between abstract class and itself.
 Idiotic examples with cars/animals/etc in OO: abstract class `Canine`, any deriving class *should* be an animal that belongs to the Canine family.
 On another hand - interface `Iterable`, it actually doesnt matter what will be `Iterable` dogs, worlds, ghosts.

+-

+**UPD**:
+One more 'real life example' about OO concepts:

+>How about an analogy: when I was in the Air Force, I went to pilot training and became a USAF (US Air Force) pilot.
+At that point I wasn't qualified to fly anything, and had to attend aircraft type training.
+Once I qualified, I was a pilot (Abstract class) and a C-141 pilot (concrete class).
+At one of my assignments, I was given an additional duty: Safety Officer.
+Now I was still a pilot and a C-141 pilot, but I also performed Safety Officer duties (I implemented ISafetyOfficer, so to speak).
+A pilot wasn't required to be a safety officer, other people could have done it as well.

+>All USAF pilots have to follow certain Air Force-wide regulations, and all C-141 (or F-16, or T-38) pilots 'are' USAF pilots.
+Anyone can be a safety officer.
+So, to summarize:

+>Pilot: abstract class
+C-141 Pilot: concrete class
+ISafety Officer: interface